Important changes are highlighted in yellow.

-- A computer (PC) with projector will be provided in each lecture room for presenters.
+- A PC computer with projector will be provided in each lecture room.

 4. Submitting your presentation

-- All PC presentations must be submitted electronically to the Annual Meeting Producer by Monday, October 6, 2014.
+- All presentations must be submitted electronically to the Annual Meeting Producer by Monday, September 28, 2015.

 - Any changes to your presentation must be submitted electronically to the Annual Meeting Producer by noon of the day prior to your session.
 No edits or updates will be accepted the day of your session.